cyyynthia/block-messages/README.md

 # Block Messages libless edition

-Allows you to block single messages.
-Waiting for the staff to delete that hardcore furry scat porn?
-Quickly block it.
+Allows you to block single messages, in case someone posts a light themed screenshot.
 Forked edition without the shitty lib and which will be more compatible with Powercord features.